digitalRM/FOYM-Learn-Link/README.md

 Template Series - Learn Link #5
 ---

-his is a template for organizations modeled after a made-up tutoring nonprofit called “Learn Link.”
+This is a template for organizations modeled after a made-up tutoring nonprofit called “Learn Link.”
 It is entirely free to use and customize.
 Created by FOYM, a project by Ruslan Mukhamedvaleev, under the MIT license.

 ![Website Image](https://github.com/user-attachments/assets/69274ba4-70ff-4929-ad16-975eb544acd2)